 However, that didn't stop the Marxists.
 Their uprising occurred in the early 1970s.
 It was brought about by a Marxist-Leninist Fedayeen.
 It attempted to fuse Maoist ideology with what went for Leftism in Iran.
 The uprising was a bloody failure.

-But it was the Communist Party which was to prove the most important Leftist group in revolutionary Iran.
+It was the Communist Party which was to prove the most important Leftist group in revolutionary Iran.

 The Iranian Revolution Itself

-By this time, leftist groups had already taken over university campuses.
+By this time, Leftist groups had already taken over university campuses.
 However, they were soon driven out by the pasdarans (Guardians of the Islamic Revolution).
 For example, the pasdarans closed the entire University of Tehran down in order to get rid of every Leftist and every Leftist remnant.

-In early 1983, four years after the beginning of the Iranian Revolution, the leaders of the Tudeh (communist) party were arrested by the Khomeini Islamic regime.
+In early 1983, four years after the beginning of the Iranian Revolution, the leaders of the Tudeh (Communist) party were arrested by the Khomeini Islamic regime.
 They were the last Leftists to be arrested.
 They confessed on TV, Soviet-style, to spying for the Soviet Union.
-Finally, of course, they were forced to proclaim the truth that Islam is superior to Communism, which they did.
+Finally, of course, they were forced to proclaim the truth that Islam is superior to communism, which they did.

-Lessons the Left Has Not learnt
+Lessons the Left Hasn't learnt

-The Left’s commitment to Islamism and Islamists today is primarily determined by the Islamists’ promise to destroy every Arab regime which is friendly to – or dependent upon - the West or the US - or even to destroy the UK (or the US) itself!
-And if Islamists can help the Leftists out on this job of destruction, then such Leftists are willing to ignore, or even support, both the Islamists and even what they stand for (Islamically).
+The Left’s commitment to Islamism and Islamists today is primarily determined by the Islamists’ promise to destroy every Arab regime which is friendly to – or dependent upon - the West or the US.
+(Or even to destroy the UK or the US itself!)
+And if Islamists can help the Leftists out on this job of destruction, then such Leftists are willing to ignore - or even support - both the Islamists and even what they stand for (Islamically).

-And, just as in Iran from 1979 to 1983, they too would be utterly destroyed by the Islamists if the Islamists were ever to achieve real power – Islamist power brought about with the help of gullible or theory-intoxicated Leftists.
+And, just as in Iran from 1979 to 1983, they too would be utterly destroyed by the Islamists if the Islamists were ever to achieve real power: Islamist power brought about with the help of gullible (or theory-intoxicated) Leftists.

-Because the Islamists, or at least the ‘leftist Islamists’, did indeed draw on the strength of the workers or ‘the masses’ in 1979 Iran, Leftists, at that time, hoped that they could effectively turn these Islamists into bona fide ‘anti-imperialists’ and ‘anti-capitalists’ who, like them, simply wanted to overthrow the capitalist state or the bourgeoisie.
+Because the Islamists - or at least the "leftist Islamists" - did indeed draw on the strength of the workers (or ‘the masses’) in 1979 Iran, Leftists, at that time also hoped that they could effectively turn these Islamists into bona fide "anti-imperialists" and "anti-capitalists"; who, like them, simply wanted to overthrow the capitalist state or the bourgeoisie.

-History has shown us that Islamists, Arab Muslims, etc., are different from Leftists - and this applies to UK Islamists too!
-However, because Marxist theory is determining these Leftist positions on Islamists and Islamism, the Left obeys their theories. (‘Marxist theory - right or wrong’.)
+History has shown us that Islamists, Arab Muslims, etc. are different from Leftists - and this applies to U.K. Islamists too!
+However, because Marxist theory is determining these positions on Islamists and Islamism, the Left obeys its theories. ("Marxist theory - right or wrong.")
 Thus Leftists also ignore all the historical and sociological evidence which clearly shows everyone else that these Islamists really do believe what they say they believe.
-They most certainly are not Marxists or socialists in theological garb.
+They most certainly aren't Marxists or socialists in theological garb.
 To think that is quite frankly astonishing.
-Thus the SWP and the rest provide us with lots of entertainment with their gullibility vis-à-vis Muslims and Islamists, as well as astonishment with their theory-intoxication and all that these theories lead them to believe and hope for - lots of crazy things before breakfast.
+Thus Leftists provide us with lots of entertainment with their gullibility vis-à-vis Muslims and Islamists; as well as astonishment with their theory-intoxication and all that these theories lead them to believe and hope for.